-Applications proposing research involving partnerships with criminal justice or other agencies, should include a strong letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
+Applications proposing research involving partnerships with juvenile justice, criminal justice, child welfare, mental health, substance use treatment, or other agencies, should include a strong letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
 A letter of support should include the partnering agency's acknowledgement that de-identified data derived from, provided to, or obtained through this project will be archived by the grant recipient with the National Archive of Criminal Justice Data (NACJD) at the conclusion of the award.
 Applicants and their potential partners are encouraged to review the NACJD's policies and protections at (NACJD).
 If selected for award, grantees will be expected to have a formal agreement in place with partnering agencies by January 1, 2023.
 That formal agreement must include a provision to meet the data archiving requirements of the award.